victorlei/smop/README.rst

-    similarities between matlab and numeric python, there are enough differences to make the manual translation of these libraries infeasible in real life.  ``SMOP`` generates human-readable python, which also appears to be about twice as fast as octave (see below).
+    similarities between matlab and numeric python, there are enough differences to make the manual translation of these libraries infeasible in real life.  ``SMOP`` generates human-readable python, which also `appears to be about twice as fast as octave`.

     There is a price, too.
 The generated sources are `matlabic`, rather than `pythonic`, which means that library maintainers must be fluent in both languages, and the old development environment must be kept around.

-    The python package ``smop`` consists of two parts: compiler (``smop.main``) and runtime library
+..
+The python package ``smop`` consists of two parts:
+    compiler (``smop.main``) and runtime library
     (``smop.runtime``).
 The compiler parses the matlab code, builds an intermediate representation, alalyzes the